lrzjason/CaptionFlow/README.md

 - **Directory Path**: Input the path to the directory containing images.
 - **Prefix**: Add a prefix to the generated captions.
 - **API Key (Optional)**: Enter your Mistral API key if not set in `api.json`.
 - **Exclude CHI Types**: Select CHI types to exclude in caption generation.
+Default all CHI included.
 - **Drop Rate for CHI**: Adjust the drop rate for CHI types to influence caption generation.

 ### Viewing Output